Remetrizing dynamical systems to control distances of points in time: Abstract

 \section{Abstract}

-The main aim of this article is to prove that for any continuous function $f \colon X \to X$, where $X$ is metrizable (or, more generally, for any family $\mathcal{F}$ of such functions, satisfying an additional condition), there exists a compatible metric $d$ on $X$ such that the $n$th iteration of $f$ (more generally, the composition of any $n$ functions from $\mathcal{F}$) is Lipschitz with constant $a_k$ where $(a_k)_{k=1}^{\infty}$ is an arbitrarily fixed sequence of real numbers such that $1 < a_k$ and $\lim\limits_{k\to+\infty}a_k = +\infty$.
+Main aim of this article is to prove that for any continuous function $f \colon X \to X$, where $X$ is metrizable (or, more generally, for any family $\F$ of such functions, with one extra condition), there exists a compatible metric $d$ on $X$ such that the nth iteration of $f$ (more generally, composition of any $n$ functions from $\F$) is Lipschitz with constant $a_n$ where $(a_n)_{n=1}^{\infty}$ is an arbitrarily fixed sequence of real numbers such that $1 < a_n$ and $\lim\limits_{n\to+\infty}a_n = +\infty$.
 In particular, any dynamical system can be remetrized in order to significantly control the distance between points by their initial distance.

 { Wydzia\l{} Matematyki i~Informatyki\\Uniwersytet Jagiello\'{n}ski\\ ul.\ \L{}ojasiewicza 6\\30-348 Krak\'{o}w\\Poland} \subjclass{54E35; 54E40, 37B99} \keywords{remetrization; equicontinuous family; Lipschitz map; orbits in a dynamical system}